chrlwrd/flowdock-colour-changer/README.md

 # flowdock-colour-changer
 Simple, janky and inefficient userscript to change the (client-side) colours of Flowdock flow tabs!
-(WIP)

 ## Requirements
 - GreaseMonkey or TamperMonkey browser extension (I've only tested with TamperMonkey in Chrome but in theory it should work with GreaseMonkey in Firefox too).